 This measure was tested using medical record data.
-This source is considered the gold standard for clinical information.
-This measure was tested among a total of 30 children younger than 19 years of age with severe sepsis or septic shock (Table 6, see Supporting Documents).
-Overall, 50 percent of children with severe sepsis or septic shock received a fluid bolus within 60 minutes of meeting diagnostic criteria for severe sepsis or septic shock (range: 29 to 67 percent).
+This source is considered the gold standard for clinical information; our findings indicate that these data have a high degree of face validity.
+This measure was tested among a total of 17 children younger than 19 years of age with severe sepsis or septic shock (Table 9; see Supporting Documents).
+Overall, 18 percent of children with severe sepsis or septic shock had documentation of heart rate at least every 15 minutes for the first hour of intravenous or intraosseous fluid resuscitation, and then hourly until severe sepsis or septic shock had resolved, or for 24 readings (range: 0 percent-27 percent).